European Consumer Claims – frequently asked questions?

-There are many different types of Timeshare contract, but the Fees are generally charged on the premise that all the “Members” of a particular resort or scheme are collectively contributing to the ongoing upkeep and management of the resort/scheme.
+There are many different types of timeshare contracts, but the fees are generally charged on the premise that all the “members” of a particular resort or scheme are collectively contributing to the ongoing upkeep and management of the resort/scheme.

 WHY DO TIMESHARE MAINTENANCE FEES KEEP INCREASING?

 The maintenance fee clause in a timeshare agreement is the “Trojan Horse” hidden away in the small print, which allows the timeshare group/resort to change (i.e. increase) the fees at their discretion.

 Unfortunately, because you have signed a contract agreeing to this and, whether you realised it or not at the time, you are legally obliged to pay these fees throughout the full term of your agreement.

 This situation is all too tempting for many timeshare groups/resorts, who have become used to simply pushing the fees up year on year – and this habit shows no signs of stopping.
 There are exceptions of course but, as a general rule of thumb, it is estimated that timeshare maintenance fees double every 10 years.
 Therefore, if your fees were £400 per year in 2006, they are likely to be around £800 per year in 2017 and would be £3200 per year in 20 years’ time.

 WHAT HAPPENS IF I JUST STOP PAYING TIMESHARE FEES?

 This will depend on your timeshare contract and the specific timeshare group/resort but, if you refuse to pay your timeshare maintenance fees, the likelihood is that the timeshare group/resort will put you into their credit control process.